samchon-nani/vibecode-joplin/docs/VIDEO_SCRIPT.md

 - Skipping Charity Eligibility demo (just mention it)
 - Condensing feature highlights to 15 seconds
 - Shortening closing to 15 seconds
+- Skipping the Future Features section (or mention it very briefly)

 ---